hankerde/vertical-bezels-4-3-batocera/README.md

 - - - - - - - - - -
 `if gameRatio < 1.6 and gunsBordersSize is None: # let's use bezels only for 16:10, 5:3, 16:9 and wider aspect ratios ; don't skip if gun borders are needed`
 - - - - - - - - - -
-(line 1219 on v41 or line 905 on v35, for example)
+(line 1219 on v41 or line 905 on v35, for example).

 Change the “`1.6`” to “`1`” to activate bezels for non-16:9 – displays.

-5. In Batocera itself, select “Decorations” → “Mybezel_43”
+A `batocera-save-overlay` should be nescessary.

+(I found out that at least in v35 you do not have to change this at all, if you're using the exact same resolution for the bezel as emulationstation and retroarch / the game use.)

+5. In Batocera itself, under "Advanced Game Options" select “Decoration Set” → “Mybezels4-3” for each game that has bezels in this collection.
+Or you could use "Advenced System Options" in the "Mame" (and/or "FBNeo") system.

-6. Especially when using 1280x1024- Bezels, select “Aspect Ratio” → “Custom” for the games using these bezels.
+6. Especially when using 1280x1024- Bezels, select “Game Aspect Ratio” → “Custom” for the games using these bezels.
 Yes, this distorts the games a little bit, but I didn’t want so crop all those bezels.

 You should be ready to go, enjoy!